+-P-digests=algo1<,algo2,...>

 '''

-Command-line syntax -P-digests=algo1<, algo2, ...>
+-P-digests=SHA, MD5

+Properties file syntax is:

+profile.digests=algo1<,algo2,...>

+Properties file example is:

+profile.digests=SHA,MD5

 '''

-Command-line example -P-digests=SHA, MD5

-Properties file syntax profile.digests=algo1<,algo2,...>

-Properties file example profile.digests=SHA, MD5

-Default value SHA, MD5
+SHA, MD5

 Customization Help Option (help)

 Use the help option to display the option lists of the customizer harness and the default customizer or a specified customizer.
 For the harness and Oracle customizer, this includes a brief description and the current setting of each option.